Laevinus Torrentius: Career

 He studied philosophy and law at Leuven University and then at the University of Bologna.
 For five years he lived in Rome.
 He was appointed Canon of Liege cathedral, and became there vicar general.

 He was appointed bishop of Antwerp in 1576 but could not be installed in his see until 1587.
 He died in 1595, after being nominated to the see of Mechelen but before being appointed.

-After his death, he left his precious library, worth an estimated 30.000 gulden, to the Jesuits of Louvain.
-He was buried inside the cathedral.
+After his death, he left his library, worth an estimated 30.000 guilders, to the Jesuits of Louvain.
+He was buried inside Antwerp cathedral.